 I recently saw an email on the WWWEDU listserve by Nancy Willard, executive director of the Center for Safe and Responsible Internet Use, that I thought really needed to be shared.
 Nancy has given me permission to reproduce it here.
 Nancy is one of the sanest and smartest voices regarding youth and online safety.
-Her latest book on Cyberbullying (available at Research Press) (also at Amazon) is a must read for parents and teachers.
+Her latest book on Cyberbullying (available at Amazon) is a must read for parents and teachers.
 I really respect her knowledge on this subject and feel that her approach, based on real data and work with real kids is far superior to the current climate of fear and scare tactics surrounding education in an online world.

 In this email, Nancy answers questions about filtering and school responsibility for online safety.
 If you are an educator dealing with unreasonable filtering that hampers your ability to teach, I urge you to explore her website and buy her books.

 We must use knowledge, not fear, as our guide to face the opportunities and dangers of the 21st Century.

 —————– The rest of this post is all Nancy —————–

 We will NOT be able to effectively prepare students for their education, career, and civic responsibilities in the 21st Century if the technical services directors in schools throughout this country continue their heavy handed filtering.

 It is essential to shift how the Internet is being managed from a primary reliance on filtering to more effective monitoring – in an environment where education – not social – use of the Internet is expected, and supported with effective professional and curriculum development.

 Q: Dear Nancy, does the law specifically state how tight the filter has to be set.
 Do we have to set it at its most restrictive setting can’t it be at its least restrictive setting?